xak2000/nomad/website/source/docs/job-specification/reschedule.html.md

 ---
 layout: "docs"
-page_title: "reschedule Stanza - Job Specification"
+page_title: "reschedule Block - Job Specification"
 sidebar_current: "docs-job-specification-reschedule"
 description: |-
-  The "reschedule" stanza specifies the group's rescheduling strategy upon allocation failures.
+  The "reschedule" block specifies the group's rescheduling strategy upon allocation failures.
 Nomad will only attempt to reschedule failed allocations on to another node only after any local [restarts](docs/job-specification/restart.html) have been exceeded.
 ---

-# `reschedule` Stanza
+# `reschedule` Block

 <table class="table table-bordered table-striped">
   <tr>